byteatom/vscode-wsl-kernel/README.md

 # Why This Project

-There are many tutorials about browsing linux kernel code using vscode, but there is a problem, when a .c file included by another .c file, this file will not appear in compile_commands.json.
-When opening this file in vscode, clangd has inferred where the file included, but i don't know why it isn't parsed correctly.
-Hopefully clangd will be able to support this situation in the future.
+There are many tutorials about browsing linux kernel code using vscode, but there is a problem, when some .c file included by another .c file to speed up compilation, such as deadline.c rt.c and idle.c included by build_policy.c, these file usually are not self-contained, and will not appear in compile_commands.json.
+Clangd has inferred where these file included, but has not parsed them correctly because they are not self-contained.
+There is a [issue](https://github.com/clangd/clangd/issues/45) about this situation keep open since 2019.

-This project fix this problem temporary by adding these included .c files into compile_command.json.
+This project fix this problem by adding these included .c files into compile_command.json with proper compiler options.

 # Prerequisites